Bombing wave hits Egypt amid fear of more violence

 In a statement, the office of President Adly Mansour said it would "avenge the deaths of the martyrs" who died at the Security Directorate and severely punish the perpetrators.

 Reuters witnesses heard gunfire right after the first blast, which twisted metal and shattered windows of nearby shops.
-Wood and metal debris was scattered hundreds of meters around.
+Wood and metal debris was scattered hundreds of metres around.

 One body covered in a blanket lay in a pool of blood near a scorched car engine.